Saving money as a digital nomad can be difficult, but it’s not impossible.

 No need to take an Uber or a taxi.
 Just put on your walking shoes and explore!

 I love to walk because it’s a great way to see new things and get some exercise.

 Of course, there is a limit to how far you can walk.

-I have a law in the case I have a long walk to the destination: If the walk is over 40 minutes, I will take an Uber.
+I have a law if I have a long walk to the destination: If the walk is over 40 minutes, I will take an Uber.

-TIP: I recommend that you set the limit for yourself, depending on how much you like to walk.
+TIP: I recommend setting a limit for yourself, depending on how much you like to walk.
 And also, give podcasts a chance!

-I hope you know this app because it can help you save a lot of money.
+I hope you know this app because it can help you save money.

-Couchsurfing is an app that connects people who need a place to stay with people who have a spare room (or couch).
+Couchsurfing is an app that connects people who need a place to stay with people with a spare room (or couch).

 It’s a great way to meet locals and save money on accommodation.